alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/bareos_pool_operations/README.md

 ```
 Action for the range of volumes in the pool with 'name_mask' (something like 'Incremental-' or 'Full-') to apply from
 'start' to 'end' volume sequence.
 Action should be 'prune', 'purge' or 'delete'.
 Also, you need to set 'force' to
-skip confirmation request or 'print' to get the info about selected range of volumes. '--print' will not perform changes
+skip confirmation request or 'print' to get the info about the selected range of volumes. '--print' will not perform
-in volume status, just output an info.
+changes in volume status, just output info.

 # Other Bareos troubleshooting examples